• Skip to primary navigation

 This rich Meatless Stew uses basic, easy to find ingredients.
 Here's what you'll need:

-I used a variety of easy to find fresh and frozen veggies to keep this recipe simple and healthy.
-Feel free to experiment by substituting your favorite seasonal stew vegetables ... pretty much any root veggie would work great, as would frozen veg (like corn).
+• Veggies - This vegan stew uses a combination of fresh and frozen veggies to keep it simple and healthy.
+The recipe calls for onions, carrots, celery, mushrooms, potatoes, green beans, and peas, but feel free to substitute your favorite seasonal stew vegetables ... pretty much any root veggie would work great, as would frozen veg (like corn).
 Just make sure to use a similar volume of veggies, and keep in mind that the cooking time may need to be adjusted up or down.

 You'll Also Need